What to Know About Caring for Specially-Abled Pets

 Dogs typically pull on the leash when something interesting comes into view, and they want to check it out and get there fast.
 Some dogs also pull at the beginning of a walk because they’re so excited about going outside.
-Remember it’s a natural instinct and try not to get upset or frustrated with your dog.
-Instead, try these techniques to help keep your dog from pulling.
+Remember, it’s an instinct, and try not to get upset or frustrated with your dog.
+Instead, try these dog walking tips for leash pulling.

 As we mentioned, using a chain leash can help train a dog not to chew on the lead.
 A chain simply doesn’t feel as good to chew on as a synthetic or leather leash.
 It can be cold and downright uncomfortable.
 You can also try distracting your dog from chewing on the leash by picking up the pace or using some of the other dog walking tips already discussed.

-It can be upsetting and even embarrassing if you’re otherwise sweet dog starts lunging or barking at other dogs or people as you walk through the neighborhood.
+It can be upsetting and even embarrassing if your otherwise sweet dog starts lunging or barking at other dogs or people as you walk through the neighborhood.
 If this is a new problem, you may want to have your dog checked out by your veterinarian.
-Your dog may be acting out because a common dog illness is making him or her feel anxious or irritable.
+Your dog may be acting out because a common dog illness is making them feel anxious or irritable.

-These sorts of behaviors can also come up after an incident with another dog, for instance, a scrape in the dog park with another pooch.
+These sorts of behaviors can also appear after an incident with another dog, for instance, a scrape in the dog park with another pooch.
 In this case, you may need to slowly get your dog comfortable being around other dogs.
-You can consult with a Certified Applied Animal Behaviorist (CAAB), a Certified Professional Dog Trainer (CPDT) or other professional for help.
+You can consult with a Certified Applied Animal Behaviorist (CAAB), a Certified Professional Dog Trainer (CPDT), or other professional for help.
 Learn about dog behavior and training options.

 title: Dog Walking Tips